dougeby/IntuneDocs/intune/certificate-authority-add-scep-overview.md

 # Add third-party certification authority in Intune using SCEP

 In Microsoft Intune, third-party certification authorities (CA) can be added.
-These CAs can deliver certificates to mobile devices using the Simple Certificate Enrollment Protocol (SCEP) protocol.
+These CAs can deliver certificates to mobile devices using the Simple Certificate Enrollment Protocol (SCEP).
 This feature can issue new certificates and renew certificates on Windows, iOS, Android, and macOS devices.

 There are two parts to using this feature: open-source API, and the Intune administrator tasks.

 **Part 1 - Use an open-source API**
 Microsoft created an API that integrates with Intune to validate certificates, send success or failure notifications, and use SSL, specifically SSL socket factory, to communicate with Intune.

 The API is available on the [Intune SCEP API public GitHub repository](http://github.com/Microsoft/Intune-Resource-Access/tree/develop/src/CsrValidation) for you to download, and use in your solutions.
-Use this API with third-party SCEP servers to run custom challenge validation against Intune before delivering the certificate to a device.
+Use this API with third-party SCEP servers to run custom challenge validation against Intune before delivering a certificate to a device.

 [Integrate with Intune SCEP management solution](scep-libraries-apis.md) provides more details on using the API, its methods, and testing the solution you build.